Tonya Ruble-Richter, Executive Director

 Tonya volunteered as a CASA for Voices for Children for 4 years prior to joining our Board of Directors and then eventually becoming the Executive Director in 2014.
 She has 17 years experience working and volunteering directly with families and children, along with 13 years of sales & recruiting experience.

 After achieving a Bachelor of Arts Degree in Psychology with a focus on Child Development and Family Studies from Miami University of Ohio, Tonya completed a Master of Science in Education School Counseling and attended Xavier University's Graduate School of Business.

-Tonya is serving her third year on the Policy and Certification Committee and her fourth year on the Legislative and PR Committee for the Indiana State Office of GAL/CASA.
+Tonya is serving her fourth year on the Policy and Certification Committee and her fifth year on the Legislative and PR Committee for the Indiana State Office of GAL/CASA.
 Tonya is also a newly elected member of the State of Indiana Advisory Commission for GAL/CASA as well as a member of the Rural Leadership Council for National CASA.

 Whitney first came to Voices for Children as a CASA volunteer in February of 2016.
 Since that time, she became a part-time bookkeeper for the program and then moved into the role of full-time Volunteer Coordinator for Jefferson County.
 Whitney was promoted to her role as Program Manager in October of 2018.Whitney serves as the person who directly oversees the field staff and our cases.